anqizhou13/DGRP/README.md

 The most basic visualization that provides a first look into how animals from a specific genotype behave is to construct an ethogram.
 You can find this function in my Python package [behavior.py](https://gitlab.pasteur.fr/anzhou/dgrp-behavior/-/blob/main/behavior.py).
 There are also other methods of visualization, such as line plots and bar plots of cumulative probabilities over specific time windows.
 You can find how I am utilizing the functions in the Jupyter notebook [visualize_trx.ipynb](https://gitlab.pasteur.fr/anzhou/dgrp-behavior/-/blob/main/visualize_trx.ipynb).

-The combination of ethograms, line plots, and bar plots of all genotypes from the datasets gives us a comprehensive outlook on global behavior
+The combination of ethograms, line plots, and bar plots of all genotypes from the datasets gives us a comprehensive outlook on global behavior across the RAL/DGRP panel.
+However, before isolating certain genotypes as interesting, we have to make sure that the behavioral phenotypes detected are accurate.
+To do this, we use [LarvaTagger]([LarvaTagger](https://gitlab.pasteur.fr/nyx/larvatagger.jl))

 ## Visualizing raw tracked metrics with Choreograph